 Believe it or not, your clothes contribute to the way you smell.
 The type of clothing and the way it is laundered can greatly improve your body odor.

 Clothing made from natural fibers tend to be breathable, which allows sweat to evaporate.
 Natural fibers, like cotton, also don’t retain odor like synthetics.

 Wear undergarments designed to fight odor, like Ejis basics.
-The fabric fibers used to make Ejis undershirts, boxer briefs and dress socks are permanently infused with real silver that fights odor-causing bacteria.
+The fabric fibers used to make Ejis undershirts, boxer briefs and dress socks (buy in our shop or on Amazon) are permanently infused with real silver that fights odor-causing bacteria.